KristiansGo/SoftwareDeveloperKit/public/readme.md

 ### Introduction

+# Important Info

+.env file is not included in .gitignore to be able to see every file that was used in this project.

 # Project Overview:

 Internet Store for Software Developer Kit is a Node.js web application designed for empowering businesses to sell products online efficiently, it offers a robust set of tools and components for creating a customizable and scalable online store.
 Built with simplicity and efficiency in mind, it leverages the Express framework to handle web requests and provide various functionalities.